 Members of local authorities can make a real difference to the environment and quality of life in their local areas, particularly the functions and services provided by their local authority.
 Should you wish to represent your local community and speak up about issues which are important to them, then you may wish to consider standing for election as a Councillor or Commissioner.
-The Department has produced a leaflet to assist all those interested in standing for election, this can be downloaded from the top right of this page.

 For a snapshot of what a typical day in the life of a Councillor or Commissioner entails, please contact the local authority of the area you are intending to stand in.
 You might also wish to consider attending a public Board meeting to assist in giving you an overview of the workings of local authorities and to give you an idea of what might be expected of you should you become elected.

 The Island's local authorities are responsible for carrying out a variety of different services and in 2015 they agreed to take on additional functions, such as, street cleaning, gully emptying, removal of weeds, maintenance of highway verges and hedge trimming.
 For more information on the services carried out by local authorities, please view the local authorities page.